 (2) Once your company is in market, your M&A advisor must aggressively yet tactfully introduce your business to multiple relevant buyers, in order to create an auction-like environment.
 All else being equal, generating multiple bids can increase the actual sale price by 15%-60% over a buyer’s initial offer.

 It is normal for you to have a sense of some of the most likely buyers for your business.
 However, about 75% of our clients sell to buyers that they didn’t consider ahead of engaging with us.
 On a typical mandate we are able to engage between 40 and 200 relevant acquirers across the world, ranging from private equity firms to strategic buyers.
 We locate these buyers through our own proprietary database, other restricted-access resources and our partnerships with other advisors.
 Doing so significantly increases the likelihood of closing the deal at a great price, with a buyer who is a great fit.

 There are many reasons why deals fail, even after the two parties are aligned at a high level and sign a letter of intent.

 The top reason for the buyer to walk away is that the seller’s financial performance decreases materially during due diligence.
 This is why it is critical to carry on business as usual, despite the extra demand on your time that the transaction calls for.
 Trying to manage the deal on your own is extremely challenging, and is one of the main reasons why entrepreneurs choose to partner with an M&A advisor.

 Material discoveries during the due diligence process are the second reason that kills a deal.
-Whether a seller intentionally or unintentionally withholds information, it puts the deal in serious jeopardy every time: a buyer’s trust can erode very quickly.
-A good M&A advisor must invest a lot of time to ensure that no stone is left unturned and that mitigating solutions are presented for any challenging aspect of your business.
+Whether a seller intentionally or unintentionally withholds information, it puts the deal in serious jeopardy every time; a buyer’s trust can erode very quickly.
+A good M&A advisor invests time to ensure that no stone is left unturned, and that mitigating solutions are presented for any challenging aspect of your business.

 What is the difference between selling shares and selling assets?